pastelnetwork/pastelup/README.md

-   --ssh-port value            Optional, SSH port of the remote host, default is 22 (default: 22) --ssh-user value            Optional, Username of user at remote host --ssh-key value             Optional, Path to SSH private key for SSH Key Authentication --utility-path value        Required, local path of pastel-utility file --bin value                 Required, local path to the local binary (pasteld, pastel-cli, rq-service, supernode) file  or a folder of binary to remote host
+   --ssh-port value            Optional, SSH port of the remote host, default is 22 (default: 22) --ssh-user value            Optional, Username of user at remote host --ssh-key value             Optional, Path to SSH private key for SSH Key Authentication --utility-path value        Required, local path of pastelup file --bin value                 Required, local path to the local binary (pasteld, pastel-cli, rq-service, supernode) file  or a folder of binary to remote host
    --help, -h                  show help (default: false)
 ```

-`pastel-utility update` will do folowing steps:
+`pastelup update` will do folowing steps:
-- Copy `pastel-utility` tool specified by `--utility-path' to `/tmp` folder of remote side
+- Copy `pastelup` tool specified by `--utility-path' to `/tmp` folder of remote side
 - Stop `supernode` serivces by `pastel-ulity stop supernode`
 - Copy the file specified at `--bin` to `--dir` at remote side.
 If path is directory, it will copy all files inside that folder to remote side
 - Start `supernode` again with masternode config `--name`